stackbit-projects/nov-23-d140f/content/pages/index.md

   - colors: colors-f
     elementId: ''
     title: Remote doesn’t mean alone.
 Here are so great features
-    subtitle: >-
-      These are all excellent features that will provide exactly the things you’re looking for.
     items:
       - type: ItemBlock
         title: Faster